Washington Nationals Series Preview: Nats at Mets (7/31-8/2)

 By Ricky Keeler

-Jul 28, 2015; New York City, NY, USA; New York Mets starting pitcher Noah Syndergaard (34) pitches against the San Diego Padres during the first inning at Citi Field.
-Mandatory Credit: Brad Penner-USA TODAY Sports
+Jul 25, 2015; New York City, NY, USA; New York Mets left fielder Michael Conforto (30) runs after hitting a double during the third inning against the Los Angeles Dodgers at Citi Field.
+Mandatory Credit: Anthony Gruppuso-USA TODAY Sports